 Typically, each at-fault party will have a separate insurance company representing them.
 Negotiating with multiple insurance company representatives can be a hassle to do on your own.
-Our attorney will handle the back and forth with the insurers and negotiate a fair settlement we can for your case.
+Our attorney will handle the back-and-forth with the insurers and negotiate a fair settlement we can for your case.

-GED Lawyers team members have extensive knowledge from securing compensation for truck accident victims whose lives have suffered tremendously after the accident.
+GED Lawyers team members have extensive knowledge about securing compensation for truck accident victims whose lives have suffered tremendously after the accident.
 We will work to develop a claim based on the facts of your case, carefully obtain evidence, and pursue compensation from all liable parties.

 For a free legal consultation with a truck accidents lawyer serving Florida, call (561) 995-1966